Apertyotis/Custom-Machinery/README.md

 [![Modrinth](https://img.shields.io/modrinth/dt/custom-machinery?color=00AF5C&label=downloads&style=flat&logo=modrinth)](https://modrinth.com/mod/custom-machinery)
 [![](https://img.shields.io/discord/842550366763614258?color=7289DA)](https://discord.gg/dw9tjY4eKY)

+*This is an unofficial fork of the original mod for 1.20.1.
+As maintenance of this version by the original author has become limited, this fork applies a number of aggressive optimizations and behavior changes, which are not suitable for merging back into the original mod.*

 Custom Machinery is a Minecraft Forge mod currently developed for Minecraft 1.20.1

 This mod can be used to create custom machines and recipes for them.